Share

 Yellow leaves: One or two yellow leaves is completely normal, but many yellow leaves can be due to overwatering, poor drainage (in the pot or soil) or the plant being in too much darkness.

-Goldenrod: different varieties
+Pothos: different varieties

 There are many stylish variations!
 Some favorites: